|

 It is also interesting to note that Gufeng Cao, said to be in gong mode, is actually played throughout as though it belongs in yu mode; it then suddenly ends on gong.

-Zhi Zhao Fei was quite a popular melody, surviving in 40 handbooks through 1876.13 On the other hand, there are occasionally some negative comments to the effect that the music is too agitated.14
+Zhi Zhao Fei was one of the most popular qin melodies in the Ming dynasty, surviving in at least handbooks published between 1425 and 1673; it then became gradually less common, found in a further 13 from then through 1876.13 Perhaps related to this, there were occasionally some negative comments to the effect that the music was too agitated.14

 The Zheyin Shizi Qinpu version is melodically quite different from SQMP, and also adds lyrics as well as section titles.
 This version is recorded only in my CD Music Beyond Sound.
 In addition to my recording of the SQMP version, there is also one by Chen Changlin available of his own reconstruction; his interpretation is somewhat different from mine.15